HackYourFutureBelgium/home/students/README.md

 Based on their experiences we compiled this guide to share the lessons learned: How do you make sure to be successful in HackYourFuture?

-This guide consists of five chapters.
-* Chapter zero lays out HackYourFuture’s core values.
-* In the first chapter, we provide a short summary of our program.
-This will answer the question: What will I learn at HackYourFuture?
-* The second chapter discusses the six steps of problem solving, the core skill of what programming is really all about.
-* Chapter three talks about how to study programming most effectively.
-* The fourth chapter details how you can become better at asking questions, which is vital to become a good programmer.

 Like you, this document is always improving.
 If you feel something is missing or might be improved, please send a pull request or open an issue.

 Good luck on your journey!